ucsb-gradescope-tools/sample-java-diff-plus-mvn-autograder/README.md

-# sample-python-diff-autograder
+# sample-java-diff-plus-ant-autograder

-This is a sample autograder for a Python assignment similar to the C++ assignment described [here](https://github.com/ucsb-gradescope-tools/sample-cpp-assignment).
+This is a sample autograder for a Javan assignment that uses both diff based testing and ant JUnit based testing.

 # Platform specific notes